 Anyone who wants to head straight onto a Speyside whisky tour or get their boots on for a trek into the Highlands should make their way to Aberdeen airport as it’s within easy distance of the Cairngorms (Aberdeen to the picturesque Highland town of Braemar is just 55 miles).

-Because Aberdeen airport is a popular business stopover you’ll find loads of hotels nearby including Jurys Inn, Premier Inn and Holiday Inn which are all within a few minutes drive from the main terminal, while bus stops and taxi ranks can be found on the road directly outside the main entrance.
+Because Aberdeen airport is a popular business stopover you’ll find lots of hotels nearby including Jurys Inn, Premier Inn and Holiday Inn which are all within a few minutes drive from the main terminal, while bus stops and taxi ranks can be found on the road directly outside the main entrance.

 If you want to head into Aberdeen, First Bus Aberdeen has a dedicated No. 727 bus running every 10 minutes to the main bus and rail stations in the city, but if you’d rather take the train the nearest rail station is about 3 miles away at Dyce where passengers will also find a taxi rank in the station car park.